Photo by Chris Kochanski.

 Just like any bike you would choose, this all depends as much on your personal riding style as it does on the terrain.
 Maybe even more so.

 The Diverge is the textbook gravel offering from Specialized.
 It comes from the factory on 700x38 tires and can comfortably fit 700x42.
 A fairly traditional endurance road geometry keeps the handling mellow for long days in the saddle.
 Future Shock under the stem seems to disappear underneath you when the road is smooth, but when things are bumpy it does an amazing job of quieting the chatter.
 If your cycling background is mainly from the road, the Diverge could be just the right option for you.

 Think about it.
 Gravel riding might have been borne of the idea that cyclocross races are all just way too short.
 So why can’t a ‘cross bike be the right gravel bike?
 You’ve got us there.
 In fact, most of the bikebarn crew choose the Specialized Crux as our own gravel tool.
-Both the Crux and the Trek Boone offer up something a little different from the “traditional” gravel bike - and that something different holds a lot of appeal for riders who come from a mountain bike background.
+It offers up something a little different from the “traditional” gravel bike - and that something different holds a lot of appeal for riders who come from a mountain bike background.
 The slightly higher bottom bracket and tighter, steeper geometry of a cyclocross bike makes it more nimble when the terrain becomes a bit more challenging than a graded fire road (think powerline trail or even some chunky doubletrack).